SherineAwad/Kinship/README.md

 ### TODO

-Add everyday quick things we need to do with a VCF occasionally.
+Add more tools as we go